Who is Nyx, Goddess of the Night?

 In artwork, Nyx was often shown with black or dark-colored hair and was often depicted wearing a long, flowing robe or gown.

 She was also sometimes shown with a crown or other headdress, symbolizing her status as a goddess.
 Despite her association with the darkness and the underworld, Nyx was often depicted as a beautiful and majestic figure, radiating strength and power.

 Without the ending “x” it should basically rhyme with “few,” so we could write it in modern English as “Newks.”

-Nyx is a goddess of the night, the mother of sleep, dreams and pleasures in love.
-She is also a goddess in charge in death and sorrows because she has the Roman association with Thanatos.
+Nyx is a goddess of the night, the mother of sleep, dreams, and pleasures in love.
+She is also a goddess in charge of death and sorrows because she has a Roman association with Thanatos.

 Invocation of Nyx might be for you if you like working at night or feel compelled by darkness and death.
 Also, if you feel a strong affinity for the moon or moon symbols.

 Making Moon Water

 Nyx is often associated with owls, so you could also use the feather of an owl.
 I do not have one, so I prefer the stone.